 - Employ preventive measures to protect themselves from the negative impact of a detonation.

 - Select appropriate response actions when responding to a suicide-bombing incident.

 - Respond effectively and accurately to a person-borne improvised explosive device.

 - Apply legal principles in determining probable cause and use of force options in suicide-bombing incidents

 No in-person offerings are currently scheduled.

 Prerequisites and Requirements

-To be eligible for the course, the student must successfully complete the following course:
+To be eligible for the course:

 - Participants must have completed basic law enforcement training and, where applicable, on-the-job training under the supervision of a departmental training officer.
 All participants must have demonstrated successful performance as a patrol officer in a U.S. state or local law enforcement agency.
 All participants must have sufficient tenure remaining in their current or future position to allow for the application of course material upon their return.